- About Archives

 Note: This course includes exercises with open-source tools in the BitCurator environment.
 BitCurator is distributed both as a virtual machine and as an installable ISO image.

-Students must be prepared to bring a laptop to the course with the following software already installed.
+Participants must have a laptop/computer for the course with the following software already installed.
 (All software programs are free.) iPads and other tablet devices will NOT be able to perform the hands-on tasks, as these devices do not have adequate resources or allow the level of user control required to run the associated software.

-Follow the appropriate downloads for your environment at:
+Follow the appropriate downloads for your environment (Windows, macOS, or Linux) at:

 On certain PC laptops, when you first run the BitCurator VM, you may encounter an error message indicating that VT-x is not enabled or that you need to update your BIOS.
-If this happens, you will need to reboot the machine, enter the BIOS (usuallly by holding down the "Del", "Esc", or "ThinkPad" key), and enable the Intel Virtualization extensions.
-If your BIOS is locked, you will need the assistance of your local admin.
+If this happens, you will need to reboot the machine, enter the BIOS (usually by holding down "Del", "Esc", or a specific function key), and enable the Intel Virtualization extensions.
+If the BIOS is locked on your work laptop, you will need assistance from your local admin.
+It is important to ensure you are able to successfully boot the BitCurator VM prior to attending the course.
+For online courses, the time available to diagnose hardware and software issues during the session will be extremely limited.

 For Macintosh users: